nerdyrodent/VQGAN-CLIP/README.md

 If no graphics card can be found, the CPU is automatically used and a warning displayed.

-Regardless of an available graphics card the CPU can also be used by adding this command line argument: `-cd cpu`
+Regardless of an available graphics card, the CPU can also be used by adding this command line argument: `-cd cpu`

 This works with the CUDA version of Pytorch, even without CUDA drivers installed, but doesn't seem to work with ROCm as of now.